I am a committed advocate for the arts in the Twin Cities.

 These campaigns help to feed the soul.
 Now it’s time to use some of this community’s resources to feed the body.

-A little over one year ago, Open Arms announced an $8 million capital campaign to construct a new building and to expand our programming to ensure that no one who is dealing with a chronic and progressive disease should also go hungry.
+Eighteen months ago, Open Arms announced an $8.1 million capital campaign to construct a new building and to expand our programming to ensure that no one who is dealing with a chronic and progressive disease should also go hungry.
 Our campaign would allow us to build a new home with a state-of-the-art commercial kitchen from which we could annually cook over 500,000 nutritious meals for people living with HIV/AIDS, cancer, multiple sclerosis, ALS, Parkinson’s, and many other diseases.

 An added value of our campaign is a commitment to remain in the Phillips Neighborhood of Minneapolis.
 Open Arms’ new home will be at the intersection of

 Vibrant communities need a healthy arts scene.
 They also need healthy citizens.
 We have the resources to provide both.
-We have fed the soul.
+We have supported the capital campaigns of numerous arts organizations that feed the soul.
 Now let’s feed the body by supporting Open Arms’ capital campaign.